leeayoung/subosito.github.io/_posts/2011-07-30-inflector-in-symfony-2.markdown

 title: Inflector in Symfony 2
 layout: post
 category: symfony
+excerpt: Bring Ruby on Rails inflector goodness to Symfony 2 framework.
 ---

 On [Ruby on Rails](http://rubyonrails.org), you have some inflector methods directly on `String` or `Integer` class.
 You can easily do: